capital-G/supercollider-wiki/notes-for-refactoring-the-server-implementation.md

 The Server implementation (Server.sc) has become bloated over time.
 What are the current problems?

+### General Remarks/Observations:
+- One of the main problems seems to be the handling of ids, in particular those which have some kind of special status (e.g. "persistant ones").
+- in terms of efficiency and design, we have a trade off between has-a and is-a

+### Ideas/Details:

 #### NetAddr and Server:
 - Iannis Zannos idea: It may be much more efficient to make server as subclass of NetAddr - in a sense it <i>is</i> just that.
 (But: then we cannot swap in a BundleNetAddr: s.bind / openBundle would have to be done with an if statement for every message send.
 This is still more efficient though.
 See [1]).